-Today, I’d like to share a recent personal experience.
+Today, I’d like to share a recent experience.
 Each doctor involved in this story could have made the difference but there were mistakes and shortfallings at each stage with every doctor that was encountered.
 I’m not writing this to criticise these doctors, because I’m sure they are brilliant healthcare professionals…but I’m writing it to look at the overall situation from the patient’s perspective.
-In this case my mum was the patient, I was quite shocked at the way her problems were handled.
-There were a few key qualities that were missing which led to a compromise in the care of the patient, mainly the lack of effective communication and teamwork.
+The patient is someone I know quite well so I accompanied them to the hospital and was quite shocked at the way her problems were handled.
+I’ve received permission to share her story (so don’t worry about confidentiality), but for the purpose of this I will refer to her as X. There were a few key qualities that were missing which led to a compromise in the care of the patient, mainly the lack of effective communication and teamwork.

 At the surgical ward, the problem of miscommunication became more apparent.
 She saw a total of two surgeons over a six hour waiting period, each with very different approaches to the patient…which we can delve into very soon.

-The nurse and the surgeon also expressed how shocked they were at my mums breathing, they were bewildered at how this could be ignored and they sent her for an emergency chest x-ray.
-The surgeon told my mum to inform her once she had returned from the x-ray department, so the scans could immediately be looked at all the while making it quite clear that the was not a surgical issue.
-This surgeon was a very good communicator and I know that my mum felt the empathy and concern she had for her.
+The nurse and the surgeon also expressed how shocked they were at X’s breathing, they were bewildered at how this could be ignored and they sent her for an emergency chest x-ray.
+The surgeon told X to inform her once she had returned from the x-ray department, so the scans could immediately be looked at all the while making it quite clear that the was not a surgical issue.
+This surgeon was a very good communicator and I know that X felt the empathy and concern she had for her.
 However, at this point I did wonder why she didn’t choose to refer the patient to a medical team as there was clearly not much she could do from a surgical perspective.

-My mum went for x-ray and came back to the ward where she told the receptionist that the surgeon had told her to let her know as soon as she returned from x-ray.
+X went for x-ray and came back to the ward where she told the receptionist that the surgeon had told her to let her know as soon as she returned from x-ray.
 The receptionist said she’d let her know.
-We sat in the waiting room, my mum’s condition getting worse with a high fever building up and symptoms such as dizziness.
-After waiting for over an hour to be seen for what was described as a an ’emergency’ my mum decided to check to see if she could take any medication for her fever.
+We sat in the waiting room, X’s condition getting worse with a high fever building up and symptoms such as dizziness.
+After waiting for over an hour to be seen for what was described as a an ’emergency’ X decided to check to see if she could take any medication for her fever.
 She went to the reception desk and the lady there seemed completely unaware that we were still here.
 Very quickly she realised her mistake of not informing the surgeon and later it became apparent that the surgeon had actually returned home whilst we were at the x-ray department.
-A nurse urgently came to see my mum who noted some observations.
+A nurse urgently came to see X who noted some observations.
 It was clear she had significantly worsened so she immediately called a surgeon to assess her.

 Now, taking a step back at this stage…there was quite a few things which could have made this flow much more smoothly.
 It’s a wonder whether she would have been seen if she hadn’t raised her concern about how she was feeling.
 The failure of the receptionist to inform someone of a patient who needed ‘urgent’ intervention led to he condition deteriorating.
 The failure on part of the surgeon to effectively handover her patient to somebody else when she knew she was leaving mid-way led to a misunderstanding and compromise in the patient’s care.
 The lack of communication was the main cause of this problem.

-Just to give an overall picture to those of you that possibly skipped straight through to the conclusion, these are the ways in which th whole patient experience could have been improved:
+Just to give an overall picture to those of you that possibly skipped straight through to the conclusion, these are the ways in which the whole patient experience could have been improved:

 - The Urgent Care staff could have utilised their connections with various secondary care specialities and gained advice on whether a burst boil would require surgical intervention before making the emergency referral.

-- The first surgeon who saw my mum could have referred her to a medical team after realising that it wasn’t a surgical issue, thus providing the right level of care for the patient by those who had the right level of expertise to deal with it.
+- The first surgeon who saw X could have referred her to a medical team after realising that it wasn’t a surgical issue, thus providing the right level of care for the patient by those who had the right level of expertise to deal with it.

 - The receptionist could have ensured the message was delivered, preventing the patient from deteriorating and time unnecessarily being wasted.